 After visiting Dante on several occasions, I can confirm that their drinks are some of the best (and strongest) I’ve had in the city.
 The dirty martini is particularly memorable but my partner is partial to the negroni.

-Dante boasts two locations — Dante West Village and Caffe Dante, the two bars are located a few blocks apart.
+Dante boasts three locations — Dante West Village, Caffe Dante and Seaport.
+Two bars are located a few blocks apart and the Seaport location can be found on Pier 17.
 I haven’t had luck getting into Caffe Dante without a reservation, so I suggest booking in advance.
 Try to book Friday evening during the spring and summer because they usually have a pleasant live jazz band.

 Locations: 551 Hudson St, New York, NY 10014 & 79-81 MacDougal St, New York, NY 10012

-Happy Hour: Both Dante locations have generous happy hour between 3pm and 5pm.
+Happy Hour: Dante offers a generous happy hour between 3pm and 5pm.
 Dante West Village offers martinis for $10 and Caffe Dante offers negronis for $10.
 The price/quality ratio can’t be beat!